lucyzhangzhang/PSlibs/README.md

 * Use Phytozome/Phytomine Python API to get homolog genes and sequences (really powerful tool)
 * [R script](./scripts/PS_QTL.R) calls the [Python script](./scripts/phytozomeQTL.py) which queries Phytozome through the Phytomine API
+* For genes with no match in *Arabidopsis*, extract the transcript sequence and run BLAST in *Eutrema* transcriptome
+* Try to annotate those transcripts

 Three common genes mapped in these two QTL groups